-Minimum

-of liquid assets.

-holding and computation
+Minimum holding and computation of liquid assets.

-- (a) different proportions may be determined for demand liabilities and time liabilities and for different types of financial institutions; - (b) demand or time liabilities due by a financial institution to its head office or to any bank situated outside Uganda may, at the discretion of the Central Bank, be included wholly or in part.
+- (2) Subject to subsections (1) and (2) of section 26, the minimum holding of liquid assets under this section shall be expressed as a proportion of the demand and time liabilities of a financial institution and shall not exceed thirty percent of such demand and time liabilities, except that- - (a) different proportions may be determined for demand liabilities and time liabilities and for different types of financial institutions; - (b) demand or time liabilities due by a financial institution to its head office or to any bank situated outside Uganda may, at the discretion of the Central Bank, be included wholly or in part.

-(3) The Central bank shall prescribe the minimum amount of liquid assets to be held by a financial institution, including the off-setting of general or specified liquid assets against demand and time liabilities; except that in so doing the Central Bank may distinguish between requirements for deposit liabilities denominated in foreign currency and those denominated in Uganda shillings.

-(4) In computing the minimum amount of liquid assets to be held by a financial institution operating in Uganda and elsewhere, all offices or branches of that financial institution in Uganda shall be deemed to constitute one institution.

-(5) A financial institution which contravenes this section is liable to pay, to the Central Bank, a civil penalty of one-tenth of one percent of the amount of the deficiency for every day on which the deficiency continues.

-(6) For the purposes of this section "liquid assets" means all or any of the following-

-- (a) notes and coins which are legal tender in Uganda and any other currency prescribed by the Central Bank; - (b) balances held at the Central Bank as may be approved by the Central Bank.; - (c) moneys at call and balances at banks in Uganda other than the Central Bank after deducting balances owed to those banks;
+- (3) The Central bank shall prescribe the minimum amount of liquid assets to be held by a financial institution, including the off-setting of general or specified liquid assets against demand and time liabilities; except that in so doing the Central Bank may distinguish between requirements for deposit liabilities denominated in foreign currency and those denominated in Uganda shillings. - (4) In computing the minimum amount of liquid assets to be held by a financial institution operating in Uganda and elsewhere, all offices or branches of that financial institution in Uganda shall be deemed to constitute one institution. - (5) A financial institution which contravenes this section is liable to pay, to the Central Bank, a civil penalty of one-tenth of one percent of the amount of the deficiency for every day on which the deficiency continues. - (6) For the purposes of this section "liquid assets" means all or any of the following- - (a) notes and coins which are legal tender in Uganda and any other currency prescribed by the Central Bank; - (b) balances held at the Central Bank as may be approved by the Central Bank; - (c) moneys at call and balances at banks in Uganda other than the Central Bank after deducting balances owed to those banks; - (d) Uganda Treasury Bills maturing within a period not exceeding ninety one days; - (e) marketable Government securities that are held by financial institutions for trading purposes;

-- (d) Uganda Treasury Bills maturing within a period not exceeding ninety one days; - (e) Uganda Government Treasury Bills, Stock, or other securities maturing within a period not exceeding one or two years respectively if they are discountable at the Central Bank or any other bank; - (f) uncommitted balances at banks outside Uganda withdrawable on demand and money at call outside Uganda after deducting therefrom balances owed to banks outside Uganda, if the balances and money at call are in currencies which are freely negotiable and transferable in international exchange markets consistent with the articles of agreement of the International Monetary Fund; - (g) commercial bills and promissory notes which are eligible for discount by commercial banks or by the Central Bank under the Bank of Uganda Statute, 1993;
+- (f) uncommitted balances at banks outside Uganda withdrawable on demand and money at call outside Uganda after deducting therefrom balances owed to banks outside Uganda, if the balances and money at call are in currencies which are freely negotiable and transferable in international exchange markets consistent with the articles of agreement of the International Monetary Fund; - (g) commercial bills and promissory notes which are eligible for discount by commercial banks or by the Central Bank under the Bank of Uganda Act;

-(h) any other asset that the Central Bank may by statutory instrument approve.

-(7) The Central Bank shall allow reasonable time after a minimum holding is prescribed or increased under subsection (1) of this section to enable the financial institution comply with the requirement.
+- (h) any other asset that the Central Bank may by statutory instrument approve. - (7) The Central Bank shall allow reasonable time after a minimum holding is prescribed or increased under subsection (1) of this section to enable the financial institution comply with the requirement.